Romsey Town F.C.: History

-The club was formed in 1886 when a meeting took place at the Town Hall "to consider the desirability of forming a football club in the town."
+Romsey Town were founded in 1886 when a meeting took place at the Town Hall "to consider the desirability of forming a football club in the town".
 Initially, they played at Alma Road and in 1889 began playing in local league football where they had successful spells in a number of competitions before joining the Southampton League as founder members in 1908.

-The 1920s were a good decade for Romsey Town and after winning the Hampshire Intermediate Cup and the Southampton Senior League they gained entry into the Hampshire League but struggled in the West Division and returned to local football after just one season.
-In 1930, Romsey moved to Priestlands, which is now Romsey School, and returned to the Hampshire League where they were placed in Division 2.
+The 1920's were a good decade for Romsey Town, and after winning the Hampshire Intermediate Cup and Senior League title they gained entry into the Hampshire League but struggled in the West Division and returned to local football after just one season.
+In 1930, Romsey moved to Priestlands, which is now Romsey School, and returned to the county league where they were placed in Division 2.
 Here the club were better prepared as they went on to produce some of their best attacking sides, featuring well in both league and cup competitions.
+Financial problems forced them to drop-out in 1937 and return to local football.

-In 1956, they were relegated and moved to their current home, The Bypass Ground.
-Romsey continued in Division 3 but the early 1960s saw a further decline in fortune, eventually resulting in relegation from the league in 1964.
+After World War II, Romsey Town reformed and in 1946 returned to the Hampshire League where they won promotion from Division 3 as runners-up.
+After a series of steady seasons, they were relegated in 1956.
+That same year they then moved to their current home, The Bypass Ground.
+Romsey continued in Division 3 but the early 1960's saw a further decline in fortune, eventually being relegated in 1964.
 Because the football pyramid was not yet in existence, the club were forced to drop right down to replace their reserves in Junior Division 1 of the Southampton League and it was not until 1968 that they won promotion back to the senior section.

-By the 1970s, the club started to re-surface out of the doldrums of lower league football and after three successive promotions and a Southampton Senior Cup triumph in 1974.
-Romsey regained their Hampshire League status in 1975 where they promptly won the Division 4 title at the first attempt.
-Romsey proceeded to end the decade on a high note, again winning promotion and the Hampshire Intermediate Cup in 1978 followed by arguably their finest hour a year later when they won Division 2 title and unexpectedly defeated Farnborough Town 1–0 in the Hampshire Senior Cup final played at The Dell.
+The 1970's saw Romsey re-surface out of the doldrums with three successive promotions and a Southampton Senior Cup triumph in 1974.
+This saw the club regain their Hampshire League status in 1975 where they promptly won the Division 4 title at the first attempt.
+They proceeded to end the decade on a high note, again winning promotion and the Hampshire Intermediate Cup in 1978, then a year later, in arguably their finest hour they won the Division 2 title and unexpectedly defeated Farnborough Town 1–0 in the Hampshire Senior Cup final played at The Dell.